 Plants are grown from seeds off stock plants at the nursery.
 The original plants were grown from seeds collected at the edge of a brackish marsh in Pender County, North Carolina.

 Want to learn more?
-Here is article we wrote on seashore mallow.
+Here is an article we wrote on the merits of seashore mallow.

 We propagate our own plants and are not required to collect North Carolina sales tax.Where can I find information about your plants?